Jonathan Huberdeau

-Jonathan Huberdeau (born June 4, 1993) is a Canadian professional ice hockey winger and alternate captain for the Calgary Flames of the National Hockey League (NHL).
+Jonathan Huberdeau (born June 4, 1993) is a Canadian professional ice hockey player who is a winger and alternate captain for the Calgary Flames of the National Hockey League (NHL).
 Huberdeau was selected third overall by the Florida Panthers in the 2011 NHL entry draft and made his NHL debut with the team in 2013.
 After playing with the Panthers for ten seasons and setting the franchise record for points scored in a single season, Huberdeau was included in a blockbuster trade with the Flames which sent Matthew Tkachuk to Florida.

 Early life

 Huberdeau was born and raised in Saint-Jérôme, Quebec, to Alain and Josee Huberdeau.
-Huberdeau's first language is French but he chose to attend an anglophone high school to better prepare himself for the NHL.
+Huberdeau's first language is French, but he chose to attend an anglophone high school to better prepare himself for the NHL.
 Since the Huberdeau family took their RV to Florida each winter, Jonathan attended more Florida Panthers than Montreal Canadiens games in his youth.